openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        question then see a different block of text from the students who answer "No" to that question.
      - Provisional support
+   * - :ref:`Completion Module`
+     - You can create a module which allows students to mark given sections of the courseware as completed.
+This helps students track progress through ungraded sections (such as reading text, watching video, or participating in forums), and gives students a way to signal indicate to both themselves and the instructors that they did, indeed, perform the required activities.
+     - Provisional support
    * - :ref:`Custom JavaScript`
      - Custom JavaScript display and grading problems (also called *custom JavaScript problems* or *JS Input problems*) allow you to create a